xcp-ng/xcp-ng-org/docs/additionalpackages.md

 ### 4. Keep your dom0 minimal

-The controller domain is not an all-purpose linux system.
+The controller domain is not an all-purpose Linux system.
 It must remain minimal to do what it is meant to do efficiently.
-* Avoid bloat (do not attempt to transform it into a linux workstation.
+* Avoid bloat (do not attempt to transform it into a Linux workstation.
 Use a VM instead.)
 * Avoid CPU or RAM-intensive programs
 * Avoid software that pulls in many dependencies
 * Avoid any software that may interfere with the existing